 Our passion is connecting youth with the outdoors.

 We’re a team of diverse outdoor enthusiasts thrilled to nurture the love of nature on the Western Slope of Colorado.
 If you interested in joining our team, visit our Job Openings page to learn about seasonal positions.
 We offer dozens of internships to local high school students.
 To apply to our internships visit our Pathways page.

 Tori graduated from The Evergreen State College 2011 with a BS in Wildlife Biology and Management and since then has been active in the biological sciences and environmental education.
 She has worked for both private and non-profit organizations, completing projects funded by The BLM, Conservancies, National Parks Service and the US Forest Service.
 In this work, she has developed a solid understanding of how different organizations can work together to achieve common goals and use education to enrich community and the quality of life for individuals.
 Tori has lived and worked in Oregon, Washington, California, Arizona, Colorado, Mexico and Malaysia.
-She has called The North Fork Valley her home five years.
+She has called The North Fork Valley her home six years.
 An avid adventurer, she can be found spending her spare time with her husband, daughter and pup, looking for birds in the mountains or rafting one of the West’s stunning rivers.
 As the Director of Kids and Community Programs for The Nature Connection team, Tori is overjoyed to be creating recreational opportunities for Delta County’s youth and connecting her community to the outdoors.